abpframework/abp/docs/en/UI/Angular/Password-Complexity-Indicator.md

   }

   validatePassword(){
-    this.progressBar = this.passwordComplexityService.validatePassword(this.password);
+    this.passwordProgressBarStats = this.passwordComplexityService.validatePassword(this.password);
   }
 }
 ```

-- give the password to passwordComplexityService's validatePassword method, and equalize returned value with the this.progressBar
+- give the password to `PasswordComplexityIndicatorService`'s `validatePassword` method, and equalize returned value with the `this.passwordProgressBarStats`
-- thats it you can start typing :)
+- thats it you can start typing to password input :)